Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 -----------------------

 At first the protective foils on all case parts have to be removed.
-There is one foil on the front and back side each.
-In some cases the protective foils can be hard to remove and it seems that there is no foil at all.
+There is foil on the front and back side.
+In some cases the protective foils may be hard to remove, you can use a cutter or similar as a lever to get to the foil.

 Screw Brackets to Side Parts
 ----------------------------